RAK4600 Breakout Board AT Command Manual

 96 | Time out reached while waiting for a packet in the LoRa RX2 window. |

-97 | There is an error while receiving a packet during the LoRa RX1 window. |
+97 | An error occurred while receiving a packet during the LoRa RX1 window. |

-98 | There is an error while receiving a packet during the LoRa RX2 window. |
+98 | An error occurred while receiving a packet during the LoRa RX2 window. |

 99 | Failed to join into a LoRa network. |